IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 File-Level
 ----------

 If you have restricted access to specific files in your dataset, you can grant specific users or groups access to those files while still keeping them restricted to the general public.
-If you are an admin or curator of a dataset, then you can get file-level permissions page by clicking the "Edit" button, highlighting "Permissions" from the dropdown list, and clicking "File".
+If you are an admin or curator of a dataset, then you can get to the file-level permissions page by clicking the "Edit" button, highlighting "Permissions" from the dropdown list, and clicking "File".

 When you access a dataset's file-level permissions page, you will see two sections:

 **Users/Groups:** Here you can see which users or groups have been granted access to which files.
 You can click the "Grant Access to Users/Groups" button to see a box where you can grant access to specific files within your dataset to specific users or groups.
+If any users have requested access to a file in your dataset, you can grant or reject their access request here.

 **Restricted Files:** In this section, you can see the same information, but broken down by each individual file in your dataset.
 For each file, you can click the "Assign Access" button to see a box where you can grant access to that file to specific users.